-Purpose: To hedge price risk of the imported/exported commodity and systemic international price risk
+Purpose: To hedge systemic international price risk in commodities.

 Products: Standard exchange traded futures and options (purchases only) in international commodity exchanges.
-If risk profile warrants - may use OTC contracts overseas.

-Applications of companies/ firms which are not covered by the delegated authority of AD Category I may be forwarded to the Reserve Bank for consideration through the International Banking Division of an AD Category I bank concerned along with the latter's specific recommendations.
-The details of the application are given in Annex XII.
+If risk profile warrants - may use OTC email: fedcofmd@rbi.org.in of AD Category I may be forwarded to the Reserve Bank for consideration through the International Banking Division of an AD Category I bank concerned along with the latter's specific recommendations.
+The details of the application are given in